Lumi-supercomputer/LUMI-training-materials/docs/2day-next/201-Slurm.md

     originally developed Slurm is now working on the development of another resource and job management framework called [flux](https://computing.llnl.gov/projects/flux-building-framework-resource-management).
-    It will be used on the third USA exascale supercomputer El Capitan which is currently being assembled.
+    It is used on the third USA exascale supercomputer El Capitan.

 ## Slurm concepts: Physical resources